-Timber groynes, where previously used along Lincolnshire's coastal flood plain, proved to be an ineffective method in retaining a stable beach (refer to the adjacent photograph).
+Timber groynes, where previously used along Lincolnshire's coastal flood plain, proved to be an ineffective method in retaining a stable beach (refer to photograph above).
 Unlike rock groynes, timber groynes are unable to accommodate large changes in beach level and can generate high current velocities along the leading edge, as well as reflect wave energy.
 Most of these timber groynes were removed in the 1990s.
-Rock groynes, apart from being more durable, will absorb more wave energy, including that reflected from the seawall.
-By further dampening the incident wave energy the chances of suspended sediments to deposit nearshore is increased.

 In 1994 a change to flood risk management was introduced.
 The new management approach involved major beach nourishment campaigns (informed by beach level monitoring) as a methodology to sustain beach levels at predetermined design profiles that provide a wide defence that protect the seawalls.
 Fundamentally the beaches reduce the potential for seawalls to be undermined whilst limiting the risk of wave action and overtopping.
+This nourishment is then carried out in combination with a routine maintenance programme for the hard sea defences to protect the soft dunal systems and hard defenses which back the beach design profiles.
+As part of this maintenance programme we regularly check the sea defences and plan and execute repairs where necessary